If you have questions about the program that are not answered here, please check our Program FAQs.

 Yes.
 Individuals who are denied admission to the program may request a phone appointment to discuss the application once the final admissions cycle has concluded.
 Appointments are typically offered in July.

-The estimated tuition and fees for students who started in the fall of 2018 are $99,000 for the entire two-year program.
+The estimated tuition and fees for students starting in the fall 2020 are $102,000 for the entire two-year program.
 A technology fee of $250.00 per semester is included in the total program fees.
 This $500.00 annual total is considered a 1098-T Qualified Program Expense.

 Tuition and fees are set annually by the Board of Regents of the University of Wisconsin System.
 These estimates are calculated on a five percent annual increase.